samrocketman/docker-production-ready-flask/README.md

     sudo apt install -y qemu-user-static binfmt-support

-Then, you can build the ARM version of the flask app.
+Then, you can run the ARM version of the flask app.

+    make serve-arm

+Tests can be run as well.

     make test-arm

 # Result